-For 2017, Community Health Options is no longer offering coverage in the exchange (they opted to focus entirely on Maine instead, and exited the New Hampshire market at the end of 2016), but plans continued to be available from Anthem, Ambetter, Minuteman Health, and Harvard Pilgrim.
+For 2017, Community Health Options was no longer offering coverage in the exchange (they opted to focus entirely on Maine instead, and exited the New Hampshire market at the end of 2016), but plans continued to be available from Anthem, Ambetter, Minuteman Health, and Harvard Pilgrim.

 Residents were able to begin enrolling in New Hampshire’s expanded Medicaid program as of July 1, 2014, with policies effective August 15 (Medicaid enrollment during the winter and spring was only possible for people who qualified under the state’s pre-expansion guidelines).

-For the first couple years, the program has looked much the same as Medicaid expansion looks in the other 25 states.
-The state uses federal Medicaid funds to provide New Hampshire Health Protection Program coverage to residents with incomes below 138 percent of poverty.
+For the first couple of years, the program operated in much the same fashion as it did in other Medicaid expansion states, with the state using federal Medicaid funds to provide New Hampshire Health Protection Program coverage to residents with incomes below 139 percent of poverty.

-In 2016, CMS issued another extension for transitional (grandmothered) plans, allowing them to renew as late as October 2017, and remain in force until as late as December 31, 2017.
+In 2019, CMS issued yet another extension for transitional (grandmothered) plans, allowing them to renew as late as October 2020, and remain in force until as late as December 31, 2020.
 But the final decision regarding transitional plans was left to the states.
-New Hampshire opted to go along with the provision allowing transitional plans to remain in force until the end of 2017, but only if the plans are renewed by January 1, 2017.
-This is different from the requirements in most states, since transitional plans will not be allowed to renew in New Hampshire through October 2017; instead, the renewals will have to be complete by January 1, 2017.
-A transitional plan that’s up for renewal in March 2017 will have to be replaced with an ACA-compliant plan at that point instead of being renewed.
+New Hampshire opted to go along with the provision allowing transitional plans to remain in force until the end of 2020, but only if the plans are renewed by January 1, 2020.
+This is different from the requirements in most states, since transitional plans will not be allowed to renew in New Hampshire through October 2020; instead, the renewals will have to be complete by January 1, 2020 (New Hampshire adopted this approach a few years ago, so it’s likely that the remaining grandmothered plans in the state are already on a calendar-year schedule).

 Legislation and exchange history

-The exchange creation process in New Hampshire has been a legislative battle.
-In February 2013, Gov. Hassan announced that New Hampshire would operate its health insurance marketplace as a partnership with the federal government.
+The exchange creation process in New Hampshire was a legislative battle.
+In February 2013, then-Gov. Hassan announced that New Hampshire would operate its health insurance marketplace as a partnership with the federal government.

 Prior to the 2012 elections, New Hampshire seemed firmly on a path to relying on the federally facilitated exchange.
 Former Democratic Gov. John Lynch had no effective means to push back against a Republican-dominated state Legislature that was united against a state-run exchange.

 And in 2011, lawmakers passed a bill (enacted into law without Lynch’s signature) that prohibited any sort of penalties for New Hampshire residents who fail to obtain health insurance — in direct conflict with the ACA’s individual mandate and shared responsibility penalty.
-The law has no real impact however, because the IRS (a federal agency, not under state control) is responsible for assessing the ACA’s penalties, and because the ACA is a federal law that cannot be superseded by state law (the federal penalty was eliminated after the end of 2018; people who are uninsured in 2019 and beyond are no longer subject to a penalty).
+The law had no real impact however, because the IRS (a federal agency, not under state control) was responsible for assessing the ACA’s penalties, and because the ACA is a federal law that cannot be superseded by state law (the federal penalty was eliminated after the end of 2018; people who are uninsured in 2019 and beyond are no longer subject to a penalty).

 But the 2012 elections gave control of the state House to Democrats, put more Democrats in the Senate, and kept the governor’s office in Democratic hands.
 The political shift and a law that allowed the state to take on specific exchange functions enabled the state to adopt a partnership model.

 New Hampshire is responsible for plan management and consumer assistance, and the federal government is managing all other marketplace functions.
-The NH Health Exchange Advisory Board holds monthly meetings, the minutes of which are available here.
+The NH Health Exchange Advisory Board held monthly meetings from 2012 through 2015, the minutes of which are available here.